Oxygen (O2), in particular, is

 (H2),

-materials.
-These gases are often used as raw materials for
+processes.
+These gases are often produced for use as raw materials for

 chemical manufacturing processes.